 Mansfield is a town centred firmly around its market square, with opportunities for culture, shopping and fun spreading out from this point.
 With the brand new £9 million bus station, it’s never been easier or more appealing to head into Mansfield on the bus.
-Take the nines from Derby, pronto from Chesterfield and the threes from Nottingham – just some of the really good bus services into the town centre.
+Take the nines from Derby or the threes from Nottingham – just some of the really good bus services into the town centre.

 At the Mansfield Palace Theatre you can see both amateur and professional productions.
 The building is an interesting mesh of tudor-style and contemporary, and provides a home for exciting performance activity including drama, dance and music.

 Mansfield Museum is a really good cultural attraction with permanent and temporary exhibitions that all ages can enjoy.
 Look out for free family craft sessions held in the school holidays for a low cost way to keep the kids busy